 - Chicken stock – I like a brothy moqueca so I add some chicken stock which also helps deglaze the pan.
 Omit it if you don’t have any on hand but don’t use water which could make the stew taste bland.

-- Coconut milk – Use full-fat canned coconut milk.
+- Coconut milk – To make the lovely coconut broth, you will need full-fat canned coconut milk.
 I panic a little when I’m running low on coconut milk so I always stock up on this brand which you can find at Costco for a lot less than at grocery stores.

 - Lime juice – Please use freshly squeezed lime juice here.
 Aside from making the fish much more flavourful, it adds a bright freshness to the stew.